 Say you're working on a big project.
 Schedule a break for every 2 hours of focused attention.
 More frequent mini-breaks may be even better.

 3) Take a hike.
-Not sure what to do with your time?
 Head outdoors for a walk.
 Movement isn’t only good for your waistline.
 It also helps shed stress.
-Make sure to leave your cell phone and your mp3 player behind.
+Hush your cell phone.
 Let nature be your soundtrack.

 4) Cut the cord.
 Constantly checking email after you leave the office?
 How about when you’re on vacation?

-5) Get away -- often.
-It’s a fact: People who take vacations have lower stress and a less risk of heart disease -- not to mention a better outlook on life and more motivation to achieve goals.
+5) Get away, often.
+It’s a fact: People who take vacations have lower stress, less risk of heart disease, a better outlook on life, and more motivation to achieve goals.

 Even better, the biggest boost in happiness comes from planning the vacation.
-You can feel the effects up to 8 weeks prior to your trip.
+You can feel the effects up to 8 weeks before your trip.
 And when you’re done with that retreat, start planning the next one.
 Simply having something to look forward to can be rewarding.